jrasmusson/ios-professional-course/Bankey/13-Affordances/README.md

 - YouTube
 - Starbucks

 A lot of major apps have it.
-But we can have it too.
+And we can have it too.
 And it's really easy to add now that we've grouped our network calls together.

 ### UIRefresh